 Nowadays the electronic devices are becoming compact, flexible, and cheap that are capable of doing more function as compared to their predecessors.
 A Microcontroller was introduced as a new innovation in the electronics industry.
 Designed with the purpose of making our tasks easier, with minimum effort, and gives maximum output.

 Arduino Uno is an open-source based on the Microchip ATmega328P developed by Arduino. cc.
-The current version of Arduino Uno comes with a USB interface, 14 digital I/O pins, 6 analog pins, ICSP header, 16 MHz ceramic resonator, power jack, and reset button.
-And an Atmega328 microcontroller used to connect with external electronics circuits.
-Out of 14 I/O ports, 6 pins used for PWM output.
+The current version of Arduino Uno comes with a USB interface, 14 digital I/O pins, 6 analogue pins, an ICSP header, 16 MHz ceramic resonators, a power jack, and a reset button.
+And an Atmega328 microcontroller is used to connect with external electronics circuits.
+Out of 14 I/O ports, 6 pins were used for PWM output.
 Each pin operates at a voltage of 5V providing a maximum of 50mA.
 It also supports serial communication using Tx and Rx pins.
 Although there are many versions of Arduino like Arduino Uno, Arduino Due, Arduino Leonardo, Arduino Mega, however, most common versions are Arduino Uno and Arduino Mega.
 For projects related to digital electronics, embedded systems, robotics, or IoT, then using Arduino Uno would be the perfect option.